 My mom just called.
 She had to take my dad into the ER because his ankle was super swollen.
 Because he has those clots sitting in his leg - that could break off any time and cause another stroke or heart attack - they had him come in.

-His primary doctor wanted him to go to the hospital system that fucked this up and caused a lot of these issues.
-My mom didn’t want to take him there.
+His primary doctor wanted him to go to one hospital but and my mom didn’t want to take him there.
 I assured her that the more recent hospital he was in was the best bet.
 My poor mom.
 She looks like a zombie most days.

 It’s hard to watch.